-- PJM shall close out the defaulting member's positions as of the date of its default, by unilaterally terminating all of the defaulting Member's rights with respect to forward FTR positions. - Notwithstanding section 7.3.9(a) of the PJM Tariff Attachment K-Appendix, the actual net charges or credits resulting from the defaulting Member's FTR positions for which PJM acted as counterparty as calculated through the normal settlement processes shall be included in calculating the Default Allocation Assessment charges as described in Operating Agreement, section 15.2.2.
+- e) All liquidations made pursuant to subsection (b) above shall be for the account of the defaulting Member (and all amounts owed PJM in respect thereof shall be included in amounts owed by the defaulting Member as part of its default). - f) Notwithstanding subsections 7.3.9(a) and (b) of the PJM Tariff Attachment K Appendix, the actual net charges or credits resulting from the defaulting Member's Financial Transmission Rights positions for which PJMSettlement acted as counterparty as calculated through the normal settlement processes shall be included in calculating the Default Allocation Assessment charges as described in Operating Agreement, section 15.2.2.